Turn Back (album)

-Turn Back is the third studio album by the American rock group Toto, released in 1981.
+Turn Back is the third studio album by the American rock band Toto.
+It was released on January 16, 1981.
 Although it yielded the band's first top-ten hit in Japan and steady sales in that country, the album was a commercial disappointment elsewhere, failing to produce any charting singles and selling approximately 900,000 copies worldwide.

 Background

 Turn Back was recorded with Geoff Workman, who worked as the engineer for Queen, as well as producer and engineer for the Cars, Journey, and Foreigner.
 The band's intention behind the album was to become an "arena rock band" and emphasize a heavier rock sound.
 Toto guitarist and vocalist Steve Lukather has credited Workman for providing the album a "new and very different sound" consisting of virtually no mid-range.

-The album contained the band's first Japanese hit, "Goodbye Elenore", but the song failed to chart in the U.S., receiving only moderate rock radio airplay.
+The album contained the band's first Japanese hit, "Goodbye Elenore", but the song failed to chart on the U.S. Billboard Hot 100, having instead reached No. 7 on the Bubbling Under chart.
 Turn Back is also noteworthy for containing the first Toto track written by Lukather, the rocker "Live for Today".
 Despite the band's confidence in the album, Turn Back was a commercial failure, making it no higher than 41 on Billboard's 200 chart.
 Lukather partially attributed the album's lack of success to the band's refusal to film videos using the recorded album tracks, instead opting for a live rendition of "Goodbye Elenore" which received no MTV airplay.
 The album was also not helped by what Lukather describes as "scathing reviews."
 Toto did not tour in support of Turn Back.

 The commercial failure of Turn Back put Toto in a precarious position with Columbia Records, which threatened to terminate the band's contract if they did not produce a hit for their next album.
 The band would meet the challenge in 1982 with the hit album Toto IV.

 In 2018, Turn Back was remastered by longtime Toto collaborator Elliot Scheiner from the original master tapes and re-released as part of Toto's All In career retrospective.
-Of Toto's early albums, Turn Back was most in need of remastering, with the original CD, in particular, suffering from poor sound quality.

 Lukather said in 2013 that it was the band's "fuck you record".
 He further said: We wanted to prove we were an arena rock band.
 It’s probably the weirdest record we’ve done, certainly sonically, but we were really proud of it when it came out.
 It didn't really catch on -- over the years, it's sold, and now it's kind of a cult favorite with fans, but at the time it was kind of a stiff.
 And then we panicked -- we never even went on the road for that one.
 The record company was like, "Okay, guys.
 We let you do what you want to do.
 Are you gonna give us a hit record?
 Because if you don't, we’re gonna drop you."